stevekm/python-on-windows/README.md

 - the `python.exe` command is now available for use, and can be used to run your .py Python script file (example `script.py` included here)

+An example of installing a library into your conda can be run with `install_conda_libraries.bat`; this will install the `pandas` library.
+You can test that it worked with the `install_conda_libraries_test.bat` script.

 # Extras

 ### Helpful Software